wobo-gavin/repo0312/docs/overview.rst

 1. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ utilizes PSR-1, PSR-2, PSR-4, and PSR-7.
 2. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ is meant to be lean and fast with very few dependencies.
 This means that not every feature request will be accepted.
-3. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ has a minimum PHP version requirement of PHP 5.5.
+3. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ has a minimum PHP version requirement of PHP 7.2.
 Pull requests must
-   not require a PHP version greater than PHP 5.5 unless the feature is only utilized conditionally.
+   not require a PHP version greater than PHP 7.2 unless the feature is only utilized conditionally and the file can be parsed by PHP 7.2.
 4. All pull requests must include unit tests to ensure the change works as expected and to prevent regressions.